eirikgr/FYS5555/ML_Analysis/README.md

-# OsloML
+# FYS5555 Machine learning analysis

-Machine learning tools to be used for educational purposes
+In this folder you will find bla bla bla

 # Setting up the environment (linux)